Updated: Jul 29

 Researching the salary range: points of reference

-Starting your preparation with looking up points of references is very useful in getting a feeling of salary ranges.
+Starting your preparation by looking up points of reference is very useful in getting a feeling of salary ranges.

 Glassdoor is a great portal for that: